ankorstore/yokai/docs/tutorials/grpc-application.md

 - `internal/service/example.go`
 - `internal/service/example_test.go`

 as they are now obsolete.

+You also **must remove** the template example service registration from `internal/services.go`.

 We can then create a `TransformTextService` in `internal/service/transform.go`: